stockphrase/no-silo/content/courses/writing-2/wr2-syllabus.md

 ## Formal Papers

 Students will submit three formal essays and several smaller writing assignments in response to our readings and class discussions.
 The formal essays focus on core features of academic writing: `argumentation,` `synthesis,` `close reading,` and `theoretical analysis`.
-You must compose a minimum of 20 total pages for these formal essays; however, in most cases you will decide how many pages to turn in for each assignment.
+You must compose a minimum of 20 total pages for these formal essays; however, in most cases you will decide the number of pages to turn in for each assignment.
 The exact nature and objective of each assignment will be explained in greater detail throughout the course of the term.

 - **Formatting**: During the fall term papers must be submitted in the [MLA style](/resources/open-handbook/chapter-11-mla); in the winter term we will transition to the [Chicago